vic-zhong/AC3.2-Tableviews_Part_3/README.md

   - _Before adding these constraints, make sure the checkmark box for "Constrain to margins" is selected_
   - Switch the image view's `Content Mode` to `Aspect Fit`
 5. Drag in 5 `UILabel`s below the `UIImageView` in a vertical row
-  - Label them (in order): `Genre`, `Cast`, `Location`, `Summary` and `Summary Text`
+  - Label them (in order): `Genre`, `Location`, `Summary` and `Summary Text`
   - Set their fonts to `Roboto Regular - 17pt`, except for `Summary Text` which will be `Roboto-Light - 14pt`
   - Set the number of lines for `Summary Text` to 0
 6. Select **all** of the `UILabel`s at once, but holding down the Command (⌘) Key while clicking on them
   - Select *Pin* and set it to **8pt margins**, also making sure that the checkmark for "Constrain to margins" is selected
   - Set the *Vertical Content Hugging Priority* to 1000 for all labels except `Summary Text`.
 Instead, set the *Vertical Compression Resistance* of `Summary Text` to 1000
   - Your view controller should resemble: (add screen shot)

+Being able to set constraints in this batching form is one of the nice advantages of using storyboards.

 #### Storyboard linking
 1. Add a new file named `MovieDetailViewController` that subclasses `UIViewController` and place it in the correct folder and Xcode group
 2. In `Main.storyboard` change the custom class of the view controller we just created to be `MovieDetailViewController`
 3. Create outlets for each of the labels and the imageView.
 Name them:
-  - `moviePosterImageView`, `genreLabel`, `castLabel`, `locationLabel`, `summaryLabel`, and `summaryFullTextLabel`
+  - `moviePosterImageView`, `genreLabel`, `locationLabel`, `summaryLabel`, and `summaryFullTextLabel`
 4. Additionally, give `MovieDetailViewController` an instance variable of type `Movie`:
   - `internal var selectedMovie: Movie!`
-  - You'll see in a bit why we'll need this
+  - This property will hold a reference to the `Movie` from the cell that was tapped.

 #### Preparing for Segue
-A `UINavigationController` is unique in that it manages its own navigation stack.
-A navigation stack is a hierarchy of view controllers.
-You can think of each view controller being a card in a stack of cards and when you **push** a view controller onto the stack, you're putting a new card on top of the _stack_ of cards.
+A `UINavigationController` is unique in that it manages its a _navigation stack_, which is a hierarchy of view controllers.

+You can think of each view controller being a card in a stack of cards.
+When you **push** a view controller onto the stack, you're putting a new card on top of the _stack_ of cards.
 When you **pop** a view controller, you're taking a card off the top of the _stack_.

-It important to know that all view controllers currently on the stack can be accessed through the navigation controller, and thus exist in memory.
+> It's important to know that all view controllers currently on the stack can be accessed through the navigation controller, and thus exist in memory.

 The `prepare(for:sender:)` method is where we get things ready for displaying a new view controller that has been set up with a segue object in storyboard.
-For right now, we're just going to make sure that the segue is working in general and that we *push* to our `MovieDetailViewController` and then are able to *pop* back to our `MovieTableViewController`.

 As mentioned in the documentation for [`prepare(for:sender:)`](https://developer.apple.com/reference/appkit/nssegueperforming/1409583-performsegue), the `sender` parameter refers to the object that has requested the segue.
-In our case, the sender is expected to be a `MovieTableviewCell`.
-But because the `sender` could be `Any?`, we should do a check to confirm our assumptions.
+In our case, the `sender` is expected to be a `MovieTableviewCell`.
+But because the `sender` is defined as being `Any?`, we should do a check to confirm our assumptions.
 Moreover, we'll need the cell to determine which movie cell was tapped.

 ```swift
   // 1. check sender for the cell that was tapped